weaviate/weaviate-io/developers/weaviate/config-refs/schema/index.md

     "stopwords": {
       ...                                   // Optional, controls which words should be ignored in the inverted index, see section below
     },
-    "indexTimestamps": false,               // Optional, maintains inverted indices for each object by its internal timestamps
+    "indexTimestamps": false,               // Optional, maintains inverted indexes for each object by its internal timestamps
-    "indexNullState": false,                // Optional, maintains inverted indices for each property regarding its null state
+    "indexNullState": false,                // Optional, maintains inverted indexes for each property regarding its null state
-    "indexPropertyLength": false            // Optional, maintains inverted indices for each property by its length },
+    "indexPropertyLength": false            // Optional, maintains inverted indexes for each property by its length },
   "shardingConfig": {
     ...                                     // Optional, controls behavior of the collection in a